cretz/pgnio/README.md

 #### What about binary formatted parameters and results?

 PostgreSQL has two formats in the protocol for parameters and results: binary and text.
-Right now, AsyncPG only supports the text format (the default).
+Right now, PgNio only supports the text format (the default).
 The text format sends everything as normal strings and is portable across PostgreSQL versions.
 This is usually good enough for almost all purposes.
 However, as more use cases for binary formatting come about, it very well might be implemented in the library.
 In the meantime, the library is built to be extensible enough